 Stewards of Children

 Stewards of Children is a prevention training program that teaches adults how to prevent, recognize, and react responsibly to child sexual abuse.
-The YSB, in partnership with Centre County United Way, the YMCA, and the Women’s Resource Center can bring this two hour program to any adult group that wants to increase knowledge, improve attitudes and change child-protective behavior.
+The YSB, in partnership with Centre County United Way, the YMCA, and Centre Safe can bring this two hour program to any adult group that wants to increase knowledge, improve attitudes and change child-protective behavior.
 This evidence-based program will teach adults how to act responsibly to help keep kids safe.
 To arrange a training for your church, civic group, or staff, please call us at 814-237-5731.

 To register for a free online webinar open to the public, click here: